 The first of these accounts is that of Joe and Julia Donzelli, a father and daughter who contracted malaria during their vacation in the Dominican Republic.
 Two weeks after their vacation, both Joe and his daughter developed fever and body aches: “he felt like someone was hitting his body with a sledge hammer, and she suffered with severe back pain and chills.”

 Joe’s uncomplicated case of malaria still made him lose 15 pounds, and it would take months for him to get back to full health.
 Julia “went into full pulmonary (lung) failure.
 She immediately had a breathing tube inserted and [was] helicoptered to the children’s hospital.”
 She had fluid in her lungs, she had critically low blood cell counts, her liver was showing signs of injury, and her kidneys were not functioning normally.

 Eventually, their story ended well, but if this is what cases of malaria that receive timely, first-world medical attention look like, it’s heartbreaking to imagine the countless untreated cases of malaria people have to deal with every day around the world.
-Realizing that the average Jewish family can prevent hundreds of such cases without much effort is, to me, a haunting thought.
+Realizing that the average Jewish family can prevent hundreds of people from getting this dangerous illness without much effort is, to me, a haunting thought.

 In case you would like a more direct visual representation of what being a concerned parent to a young child with malaria looks like, you can take a look at the relieved parents of an adorable girl named Precious at the 4:45 minute mark of this clip.

 The love you see on these parents’ faces is yet another example of what one uncomplicated, treated case of malaria looks like.
-(On a personal note, I'll admit that having a girl at a similar age, whose favorite dress looks just like the one Precious is wearing, makes this particular case resonate even more with me.)
-Understanding that most of us could prevent, every year, hundreds of parents just like these from having the worst week of their lives is a thought that is as disturbing as it is inspiring.
+(On a personal note, I'll admit that having a girl at a similar age, whose favorite dress looks just like the one Precious is wearing, makes this particular mild case resonate even more with me.)
+Understanding that most of us could prevent, every year, hundreds of parents just like these from having a terrible time worrying about their children's health is a thought that is as disturbing as it is inspiring.